Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 Deleting the resources you created during this workshop will prevent you from incurring additional charges.

-1. The first item to delete is the ksqlDB application.
+1. The first item to delete is the flink application.
 Select the Delete button under Actions and enter the Application Name to confirm the deletion.

-2. Delete the BigQuery sink connector by navigating to **Connectors** in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.
+2. Delete the Redshift sink connector by navigating to **Connectors** in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.

 3. Delete the mongoDB Atlas source connector by navigating to **Connectors** under Cluster in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.